 This hack tries to address that by rebalancing the game, making some QoL changes and also some visual flare into the game, without compromising the original game’s design.
 Be sure to check the full Changelog inside the ReadMe file for the full list of changes made to this hack, and also don’t forget to check the optional patches too!

-Want to see the full development of the hack?
-Follow it on the Romhacking.net thread:
+Want to see the full discussion and/or development of the hack?
+Follow it on one of the next sources:

 - Changes to the Life Meter HUD: Should have hearts now instead of the old bars it had for a life meter